AishwaryaPrakash2003/AishwaryaPrakash2003/README.md

 ### 👩‍💻 About Me
 - 🎓 Master of Computer Applications (MCA) student
-- 💻 Learning Full-Stack Web Development & DSA
+- 💻 Learning Cloud Computing
 - 🌱 Always curious and exploring new tech
 - 🎯 Looking for internship / entry-level IT opportunities
 - 📧 *Email:* aishwaryaprakash6362@gmail.com